medbioinf/pia/README.md

 ## Authors of PIA

-The programming work on PIA was performed by Julian Uszkoreit (Ruhr University Bochum, Medizinisches Proteom-Center), and Yasset Perez-Riverol  (European Bioinformatics Institute (EMBL-EBI), Cambridge)
+The programming work on PIA was performed by Julian Uszkoreit (Ruhr University Bochum, Medical Bioinformatics), and Yasset Perez-Riverol  (European Bioinformatics Institute (EMBL-EBI), Cambridge)